Al-Haqbani/z/README.md

 # EmploLeaksGuardian

 EmploLeaksGuardian is a lightweight Python tool that scans multiple platforms for leaked API keys or secrets.
-It demonstrates a pluggable architecture and includes basic implementations for GitHub, DockerHub, HuggingFace, NPM, PyPI, Reddit and Pastebin.
+It now searches GitHub, DockerHub, HuggingFace, NPM, PyPI, Reddit and Pastebin by performing real HTTP requests.
+In addition, a **Smart JS Scanner** can crawl JavaScript files from any domain (including optional subdomains and archived copies via the Wayback Machine).

 The tool ships with a list of over 200 regex patterns derived from the public database at [secrets.ninja](https://secrets.ninja/).
 These patterns cover a wide variety of API keys and tokens to improve detection accuracy.